wp-plugins/my-tickets/readme.txt

 * Save timestamp in custom field in order to create lists of tickets by date.
 * Print This Report button
 * Only display last month of events in reports dropdown.
+* Added more filters to further ability to extend My Tickets.
+* Text change for clarity in what "total" is.
 * Bug fix: re-sending email could create new tickets.
 * Bug fix: Use COOKIEPATH instead of SITECOOKIEPATH to support WP installed in a separate directory.